 Take Your Pet Outside as Soon as Possible to Allow Them to Relieve Themselves

 This may seem obvious, but important nonetheless.
-Some pets will not use the available toilet facilities at the vet or they may be too excited/groggy to relieve themselves prior to the trip home.
+Some pets will not use the available toilet facilities at the vet, or they may be too excited/groggy to relieve themselves before the trip home.
 Additionally, many pets receive IV (intravenous) fluids while under anesthesia, leading to full bladders!

 08 of 08